AFLplusplus/AFLplusplus/docs/FAQ.md

 anymore.

-In the second quarter of 2019, 1 1/2 year later when no further development of AFL had happened and it became clear there would none be coming, afl++ was born, where initially community patches were collected and applied for bug fixes and enhancements.
+In the second quarter of 2019, 1 1/2 year later when no further development of AFL had happened and it became clear there would none be coming, AFL++ was born, where initially community patches were collected and applied for bug fixes and enhancements.
 Then from various AFL spin-offs - mostly academic research - features were integrated.
 This already resulted in a much advanced AFL.

-Until the end of 2019 the afl++ team had grown to four active developers which then implemented their own research and features, making it now by far the most flexible and feature rich guided fuzzer available as open source.
+Until the end of 2019 the AFL++ team had grown to four active developers which then implemented their own research and features, making it now by far the most flexible and feature rich guided fuzzer available as open source.
 And in independent fuzzing benchmarks it is one of the best fuzzers available,